jbugeja/test-repo/README.md

 ## Every step mentioned above have to be in a code repository with automated CI/CD
 - https://github.com/jbugeja/test-repo
+- The CI/CD pipeline does not finish successfully as I did not setup a kubernetes cluster.

 ## How would you monitor the above deployment?
 Explain or implement the tools that you would use
 - Prometheus for metric collection and storage